jordilucas16/spark_microframework/README.md

 # spark_microframework
-Code example about API Rest with Spark microframework
+Code example about API Rest with [Spark microframework](http://sparkjava.com/)

+Spark - A micro framework for creating web applications in Kotlin and Java 8 with minimal effort

 # Motivations
 Show how fast and easy is to config Spark microframework based on an example of HTTP Rest API services.